Tropical curves, graph complexes, and top weight cohomology of M_g: Hyperbolic surfaces

+Here, we use the hyperbolic model for $\cM_g$ to construct the proper map $\ellmap\colon \cM_g \to M_g^\trop$ announced in~\eqref{eq:4}, and to give an explicit interpretation of the classes in $H_{4g-6}(\cM_g;\Q)$ arising from our main results.
+More details will appear in a sequel.

+In the hyperbolic interpretation of $\cM_g$, points are hyperbolic metrics on a closed genus $g$ surface $\Sigma$, up to isometric diffeomorphisms.
 Let $\cM_g^\mathrm{thick} \subset \cM_g$ denote the subspace given in the hyperbolic model for $\cM_g$ as those hyperbolic surfaces in which no non-trivial geodesic has length less than $\epsilon$, for a suitably small $\epsilon > 0$.
 Then $\cM_g^{\mathrm{thick}} \subset \cM_g$ is a deformation retract \cite[p.~476]{HarerZagier86}.
-Its boundary consists of hyperbolic surfaces with at least one geodesic of length $\epsilon $, but it is better regarded as an orbifold with corners.
-Let us not spell out explicitly what this means, but mention that it comes with a cover by orbifold charts
+Equivalently, Harvey's Borel--Serre type compactification of $\cM_g$ or the Kato--Nakayama space associated to the boundary divisor in $\ocM_g$ may be used instead of $\cM_g^\mathrm{thick}$.
+Its boundary consists of hyperbolic surfaces with at least one geodesic of length $\epsilon $, but it is better regarded as an orbifold with corners: it is covered by orbifold charts of the form

 for finite sets $S$ and $T$ (varying from chart to chart).